 January 10, 2006: Steve Jobs unveils the original 15-inch MacBook Pro, Apple’s thinnest, fastest and lightest laptop yet.

-Building on the previous PowerBook G4 laptop, but adding dual Intel processors for the first time, the laptop immediately makes waves in the tech community.
+Building on the previous PowerBook G4 laptop, the new laptop adds dual-core Intel processors for the first time.
+The MacBook Pro immediately makes waves in the tech community.
 And did we mention its awesome MagSafe connector?

-The transition to Intel chips was one of the most significant talking points at the time the first MacBook Pro arrived.
-(Jobs had revealed that Macs would switch from PowerPC processors the previous June.)
+Apple’s transition to Intel chips became one of the most significant talking points after Jobs unveiled the MacBook Pro at the Macworld Conference and Expo in San Francisco.
+(Jobs revealed that Macs would switch from PowerPC processors the previous June.)

-To mark the transition from PowerPC, Jobs ditched the PowerBook name, which had been used for Apple laptops since 1991.
-It was proof positive that this was a turning point in the history of Apple laptops, although at the time was viewed as Jobs showing a lack of respect for Cupertino’s history (particularly the history that had taken place when he was away from the company.)
+To mark the transition from PowerPC, Jobs ditched the “PowerBook” name, which Apple began using for its laptops in 1991.
+The name change was proof positive that this was a turning point in the history of Apple laptops.
+However, at the time, some viewed the switch as Jobs showing a lack of respect for Cupertino’s history (particularly things that unfolded while he was away from the company).

-If the name gave people reason to be skeptical about the MacBook Pro, however, Apple made sure this was a machine that delivered on what it promised.
+Although the name gave people reason for skepticism about the MacBook Pro, Apple made sure the machine delivered on what it promised.
 In a very rare move, the laptop shipped with a faster CPU than initially announced, offering even better performance while staying at the same price point.

-The cheaper $1,999 MacBook Pro promised a 1.67 GHz CPU, but actually shipped at 1.83 GHz, while the higher-end $2,499 machine was promised at 1.83 GHz and shipped at 2.0 GHz.
-Once again, Apple was determined to outperform rivals.
-Its Intel Core Duo CPU meant that it offered up to five times the performance of its predecessor.
+The $1,999 MacBook Pro promised a 1.67 GHz CPU, but actually shipped at 1.83 GHz.
+The higher-end $2,499 machine jumped from 1.83 GHz to 2.0 GHz.
+Once again, Apple seemed determined to outperform rivals.
+The MacBook Pro’s Intel Core Duo CPU offered up to five times the performance of its predecessor.

-The other big feature I remember about the first MacBook Pro was the arrival of Apple’s (sadly now abandoned) MagSafe connector.
-This magnetic power connector meant that if someone tripped over your Mac cord, it would simply detach itself rather than pulling your laptop down to the floor.
+The other big feature I remember about the first MacBook Pro was the arrival of the MagSafe connector.
+Apple’s innovative magnetic power connector meant that if someone tripped over your Mac cord, it would simply detach rather than pulling your laptop down to the floor.

-The concept was taken from the magnetic connectors used in deep fryers and other cooking appliances, where the safety feature saved cooks from potentially spilling dangerously hot liquids.
-Apple improved upon it, and was therefore granted a patent, by finding a way to make the connector symmetrical and reversible, thereby making it incredibly easy to use.
+Cupertino borrowed the concept from the magnetic connectors used in deep fryers and other cooking appliances to protect cooks from spilling dangerously hot liquids.
+But Apple improved upon it (and earned a patent) by making the connector symmetrical and reversible — and thus incredibly easy to use.

-In addition to this, the new MacBook Pro boasted a 15.4-inch LCD widescreen display and built-in iSight camera, both representing advances for Apple laptops.
+The new MacBook Pro also boasted a 15.4-inch LCD widescreen display and built-in iSight camera, both advances for Apple laptops.